-In Section 2 we have explained how we perform the image segmentation with the Felzenszwalb & Huttenlocher algorithm.
-Section 3 covered the calculation of feature points from one frame to another with the Lucas & Kanade optical flow algorithm.
+In Section 2 we have shown the image segmentation with the FH algorithm.
+Section 3 covered the calculation of feature points from one frame to the other with the LK optical flow algorithm.

-This section covers the collaboration of these techniques to create a complete object tracker.
-The principal idea is to track many (in our experiments 500 was a good compromise between speed and robustness) feature points and to build a feature model which detects the main direction of the moving object and corrects outliers.
+In this section we combine these techniques to create an object tracker.
+The principal idea is to track many (in our experiments 500 is chosen as a good compromise between speed and robustness) feature points and to build a feature model which detects the main direction of the moving object and corrects outliers.

-The full algorithm can be summarized in these steps (Fig. 1 and 2):
+The full algorithm can be summarized as shown in Algorithm 2(Fig.1 and 2).